aibasel/downward/BUILD.md

 [good in principle]

-You can validate the found plans by passing {{{--validate}}} to the planner.
-For this, the [[https://github.com/KCL-Planning/VAL|VAL plan validation software]] needs to be installed on your system. [[SettingUpVal|Here]] you can find some instructions to help you set it up.
+You can validate the found plans by passing `--validate` to the planner.
+For this, the [VAL plan validation software](https://github.com/KCL-Planning/VAL) needs to be installed on your system.
+[Here](SettingUpVal) you can find some instructions to help you set it up.

 => make sure to do something with SettingUpVal; include the necessary information here or point to it, but hopefully it's easier now in the first place